VLSI-EDA/PoC/README.rst

 .. rubric:: 2.
 Configuring PoC

 The PoC-Library should be configured to explore it's full potential.
-See :doc:`Configuration </UsingPoC/PoCConfiguration>` for more details.
+See `Configuration <http://poc-library.readthedocs.io/en/latest/UsingPoC/PoCConfiguration.html>`_ for more details.
 The following command lines will start the configuration process:

 .. code-block:: powershell